ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 To the best of our knowledge, this represents **the first open-source implementation to nearly match the throughput reported in the official DeepSeek blog** at large scale.
 By deploying this implementation locally, it translates to a cost of $0.20/1M output tokens, which is about one-fifth the cost of the official DeepSeek Chat API.
 Compared to standard tensor parallelism using the same resources, our optimized strategy improves the output throuhgput by up to 5x.
-This blog dives into our parallel design, optimization methods, and results.
+This blog dives into our parallelism design, optimization methods, and results.
 All components of our work are fully open-source, allowing others to explore and build on our efforts.
 The instructions for reproducing our experiments are fully available [here](https://github.com/sgl-project/sglang/issues/6017).

 ## Highlight